What is the Huygens Principle?

-According to Young’s experiment, the key feature about the wave is interference of amplitude occurring due to various sources and can be constructive and destructive in nature.
+According to Young’s experiment, the key feature about the wave is the interference of amplitude occurring due to various sources and can be constructive and destructive in nature.

 The limit of the ability of a microscope and telescopes of differentiating small objects is defined by the wavelength of the light.
 The limits of ray optics are defined by diffraction.